Skip to main content

 • Client-data boundary and human-review observations

-• Policy ownership and governance evidence gap summary
+• Ownership, escalation, exception-handling, and governance evidence gap summary

 • Runtime governance trigger points for agentic or connected AI workflows